 Fodor's Expert Review Tidal Basin

 The Tidal Basin, a partially man-made reservoir between the Potomac and the Washington Channel, is part of West Potomac Park, adjacent to the Mall.
 It's the setting for memorials to Thomas Jefferson, Franklin Delano Roosevelt, Martin Luther King Jr., and George Mason.
-Two gargoyles on the sides of the Inlet Bridge can be seen as you walk along the sidewalk that hugs the basin.
+Two gargoyles on the sides of the Inlet Bridge can be seen as you walk along the sidewalk hugging the basin.
 The inside walls of the bridge also feature two other sculptures: bronze, human-headed fish that once spouted water from their mouths.
-Sculptor Constantin Sephralis, who also worked on the National Cathedral, made them in honor of John Fish, the chief of the park, who was retiring at the time.
+Sculptor Constantin Sephralis, who also worked on the National Cathedral, made them in honor of John Fish, the park's chief, who was retiring at the time.
 Once you cross the bridge, continue along the Tidal Basin to the right.
-This route is especially scenic when the famous cherry trees are in bloom.
-The trees, a gift from the Japanese during the administration of William Howard Taft, are perhaps the Tidal Basin's most iconic feature beyond the memorials.
+This route is incredibly scenic when the famous cherry trees are in bloom.
+The trees, a gift from the Japanese during the administration of William Howard Taft, are the Tidal Basin's most iconic feature beyond the memorials.